dagrejs/graphlib/README.md

 To learn more [see our Wiki](https://github.com/cpettitt/graphlib/wiki).

+There are 2 versions on NPM, but only [the one in the DagreJs org](https://www.npmjs.com/package/@dagrejs/graphlib) is receiving updates right now.

 # License

 Graphlib is licensed under the terms of the MIT License.
 See the